Valeyard1/pineapple-pen/README.md

 * Undo
 * Erase

 The project structure is following [this](https://github.com/golang-standards/project-layout) layout, so I think the struct won't be a problem.
+Where to start: callbacks.go, that's the main file, where all the important stuff is.